 I work mainly with parish registers and notarial records, applying

 database technology extensively to analyze and dissect the data and build an

 overall understanding of these family networks and their behaviour.
+I am

-Return to SWGC Historical Studies Home Page
+Return to Grenfell Campus Historical Studies Home Page